windofbloom/windofbloom/README.md

-### I'm a Front-End Jr and UX/UI Designer who do art sometimes.
+### I'm a Front-End Jr and UX/UI Designer based in Colombia.

 <div id="badges">